balvig/chili/README.md

 ### Modifying view templates in main app

 Chili uses deface to modify existing view templates (see [deface docs](https://github.com/railsdog/deface#using-the-deface-dsl-deface-files) for details)
-Add overrides to the `app/overides` directory mirroing the path of the view you want to modify.
+Add overrides to the `app/overides` directory mirroring the path of the view you want to modify.
 For example, assuming the main app has the partial `app/views/posts/_post.html.erb`:

 ```erb